 With that said, there is a difference between asserting your rights as a concerned parent and interfering with a legitimate investigation by CPS.
 It is important to note that interfering with a CPS investigation is a crime and can cause you to be arrested.

-For instance, if CPS has an ongoing investigation regarding your family and you move without telling CPS about your new address then you have committed a crime.
+For instance, if CPS has an ongoing investigation regarding your family and you move without telling CPS about your new address, then you have committed a crime.
 Hiding your child is effectively the same thing.
-I have seen CPS go to great lengths to keep tabs on families that are being investigated.
+I have seen CPS go to great lengths to keep tabs on families being investigated.
 For instance, CPS has gone so far as to request a temporary restraining order from a judge for a family I was working with because they believed the family to pose of risk of leaving the state without notifying anyone.